ohager/orbitdb-remote-poc/README.md

 # orbitdb-remote-poc

-This is proof of concept to demonstrate how IPFS and OrbitDB Pubsub works.
+This is a proof of concept to demonstrate how IPFS and OrbitDB Pubsub works.

 The producer creates an OrbitDb database and writes frequently data to it.
 Furthermore, it also publishes a message directly to IPFS, which can be listened to.